eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 ---
-title: Distributed Application Developer Guide
+title: Distributed Application User Guide
 linktitle: Distributed application
 summary: How to develop an end-user application using network communications.
 type: book